-Advisor Cleaner – a preliminary test is not a death sentence!
+Advisor Cleaner – a preliminary test is not a verdict!

-I am glad to welcome you to the pages of our website.
-Today, by tradition, I would like to introduce you to the results of testing the Cleaner expert.
-Previously, I reviewed this expert, and as it turned out, the advisor was foreign-made and created in 2011.
+Welcome to our website.
+Today, as usual, I'd like to share the results of testing the Cleaner expert advisor.
+I previously reviewed this expert advisor, and as it turns out, it was foreign-made and created in 2011.

-It did not contain any dangerous trading methods such as martingale or grid, so many traders gave the developers only good reviews.
-However, during the review and preliminary tests, it was revealed that all the advisor settings were simply closed and the result of the preliminary test in the strategy tester was, to put it mildly, bad.
+It didn't incorporate any dangerous trading methods like martingale or grid trading, so many traders gave the developers nothing but positive reviews.
+However, during the review and preliminary testing, it became clear that all the EA settings were simply locked, and the preliminary test results in the strategy tester were, to put it mildly, poor.

 By the way, you can see the result of the advisor's preliminary test in the image below: